 A conventional dental bridge replaces a missing tooth or teeth by preparing healthy standing teeth at each end of the gap.
 These teeth are reduced in order to accept supporting teeth which hold the replacement tooth in place.

-Dental bridges tend to be viewed as more destructive than dental implants as teeth either side of the gap need to be trimmed down, this is the reason dentists usually prefer to use implants to replace the missing tooth.
+Dental bridges tend to be viewed as more destructive than dental implants as teeth on either side of the gap need to be trimmed down, this is the reason dentists usually prefer to use implants to replace the missing tooth.

 Adhesive dental bridges

-An adhesive dental bridge has the missing tooth in the middle supported by wings either side which are bonded onto the tongue side of the healthy teeth either side.
-This has the advantage of maintaining the natural teeth either side of the gap without having to reduce them very much, as in dental bridges.
+An adhesive dental bridge has the missing tooth in the middle supported by wings on either side which is bonded onto the tongue side of the healthy teeth on either side.
+This has the advantage of maintaining the natural teeth on either side of the gap without having to reduce them very much, as in dental bridges.
 However, adhesive bridges have a tendency to debond, come loose and fall out more often.
 They are easy for the dentist to replace but this can become time-consuming for both the dentist and patient as well as inconvenient.

 Partial dentures can often be the cheapest solution to replace missing teeth.
 The biggest problem is that they are removable, many patients don’t like the idea of taking teeth out at night.
 Partial dentures also need to be well maintained, your gums will move over time which will mean the dentures will not fit as well as they did when they were first made.
 You need to ensure you continue to go to the dentist to ensure that your partial dentures are looked after as time goes by.